 The course comprises all the following:

-— 18 recorded core sessions in video format totalling almost 27 hours,
+— 18 recorded core sessions in narrated video format totaling almost 27 hours,

-— each session is about 90 minutes long, but you can stop anywhere, set a bookmark, and re-start from where you left off,
+— most sessions are about 90 minutes long, but you can stop anywhere, set a bookmark, and re-start from where you left off,

 — a series of 9 PDF files totaling 373 pages comprising all the illustrations used in the course which you can download and use for yourself or hand out in your teaching practice or in workshops,

 — additional supplementary material linking to relevant articles and reference material,